yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_ros_interface.rst

         /pickit/status
         (im_pickit_msgs/PickitStatus)

-Object detections are published on a topic with a Pick-it specific message type:
+Object detections are published on a topic with a Pickit specific message type:

 .. code-block:: bash